icosa-foundation/open-brush-docs/user-guide/saving-and-sharing-your-open-brush-sketches.md

 ### **Create a 360 video**

-To create a 360 video, follow the [instructions here](exporting-videos/#exporting-360-videos-offline-video-rendering).
-Note: this is an advanced feature, and requires some working knowledge of the command line.
+To create a 360 video, follow the [360° / ODS video workflow](exporting-videos/360-ods-video-workflow.md).
+This is an advanced feature and requires some familiarity with the command line.